-• Do not jeopardize your relationships/friendships; agree to disagree; do not
+• Do not jeopardize your relationships/friendships; agree to disagree; do not make it into a competition or a fight.

 3. Sexual Pleasure Championship in Programming

 To get a better understanding of how sexual pleasure can be practically adapted in different work settings and programmes